What is the Executive Coaching Program?

-Intended primarily for newly appointed heads of independent schools, The Education Group’s Executive Coaching Program offers new heads the wisdom, experience, and support of a highly successful school leader to secure for them and their schools the success sought by every member of their school community.
+Intended primarily for newly appointed heads of independent schools, The Education Group’s Executive Coaching Program offers heads the wisdom, experience and support of a highly successful school leader to secure for them and their schools the success sought by every member of their school community.
 The Education Group will match a new head with an executive coach compatible in style and personality and familiar with the type of school (day, boarding, single gender) the new head will lead.
-Our executive coach will then work one-on- one with the new head to address leadership matters from start to finish.
+Our executive coach will then work one-on- one with the new head to address leadership matters.

 The Education Group Executive Coaching curriculum is based on best practices and on the experience of our team of highly successful school heads.
 It is organic, flexible and adaptable to each school’s needs.

-Clearly every new head brings to a school different strengths and experiences, but The Education Group Executive Coaches are prepared to address matters like
+Every new head brings to a school different strengths and experiences, and The Education Group Executive Coaches are prepared to address matters like

-- Communications and Relationships: In assuming a headship, even an experienced school person will unlikely have communicated extensively with all of the constituencies of a school, be it day or boarding, and an Executive Coach can guide her in relations with everyone from the board chair to the town’s mayor.
+Communications and Relationships: In assuming a headship, even an experienced school person will unlikely have communicated extensively with all of the constituencies of a school, be it day or boarding, and an Executive Coach can guide the head in relations with everyone from the board chair to the town’s mayor.

-- The Role of the Head’s Spouse or Partner: This sensitive matter should be discussed not only by the new head and his spouse or partner but also by the new head and his board chair.
-To address these issues, The Education Group Executive Coach will be joined by his spouse for consultation and support, addressing both traditional and contemporary notions of the head’s spouse or partner.
+The Role of the Head’s Spouse or Partner: This sensitive matter should be discussed not only by the new head and his spouse or partner but also by the new head and board chair.
+To address these issues, The Education Group Executive Coach will be joined by the head and their spouse/partner for consultation and support, addressing both traditional and contemporary notions of the head’s spouse/partner.